lccgov/generator-lcc-sharepoint/generators/app/templates/readme.md

 You can leave any other attributes.

+### Adding additional code to the footer
+Each masterpage has a section in the footer for addition HTML code, scripts etc..
+This is useful for adding things like web chat or google analytics that are specific to each site.
+To inject additional code into the build edit footer.ihtml in the app/assets folder.
+This will then be compiled in and the code placed just before the closing body tag.

+### Compiling TypeScript
+You now have the ability to create knockout modules in Typescript and have these compile into your javascript file.
+There is a test knockout component in the ts folder

 ## Dev Deployment
 Modify the settings.json file and enter your network username (without the AD prefix), password and the site you want to deploy the assets to.
 The project contains a [VS Code](https://code.visualstudio.com) build task that will build and upload the files to the SharePoint site.